Dog Friendly Calasetta

 - In Carbonia: "L'Arca di Monica Bernardini" and "Arcaplanet".

-Many accommodation facilities in Calasetta gladly welcome pets, especially vacation homes.
+Many accommodation facilities in Calasetta gladly welcome domestic animals, particularly holiday homes.

-- General Rules: Regional Ordinance Night access: The Beach Ordinance of the Sardinia Region allows dogs access to all beaches in Sardinia (even those not designated "dog beach") only from 8:00 PM to 8:00 AM the following morning.
+- General Rules: Regional Ordinance Night access: The Regional Bathing Ordinance of Sardinia allows dogs access to all beaches in Sardinia (even those not designated as "dog beach") only from 8:00 PM to 8:00 AM the following morning.
 Outside these hours, access is generally prohibited on free beaches not specifically designated.

-- Designated Dog Beaches ("Dog Beach" or "Pet-Friendly Beaches"): Extended hours: Coastal Municipalities have the faculty to identify and delimit specific coastal areas where animal access is permitted even during the day.
+- Designated Dog Beaches ("Dog Beach" or "Pet-Friendly Beaches"): Extended hours: Coastal municipalities have the power to identify and delimit specific areas of the coastline where animals are allowed access even during the day.
 These are the so-called "dog beaches" or "pet-friendly beaches."
-Signage: Municipal administrations must adequately mark these areas with appropriate signs indicating specific rules.
+Signage: Municipal administrations must adequately mark these areas with specific signs indicating the rules.
 Cleanliness: Municipalities must ensure the cleanliness of these areas.

-- Behavioral Rules and Documentation (Valid wherever access is permitted): Leash: Dogs must always be kept on a short leash (generally no more than 1.5 meters).
-Muzzle: A muzzle, rigid or soft, must be carried and worn if necessary or upon request by authorities.
-Waste collection: It is mandatory to immediately collect your dog's waste with appropriate bags and dispose of it correctly (taking it away if there are no dedicated bins or throwing it in designated bins).
-It is advisable to always carry a scoop and bags.
-Health and Documents: Dogs must be registered in the canine registry (i.e., microchipped).
-They must be clinically healthy and up-to-date with vaccinations (especially against common infectious diseases such as distemper, leptospirosis, parvovirosis).
-They must be treated for parasites (endo- and ectoparasites).
-It is advisable to always carry the animal's updated health booklet.
+- Behavioral Rules and Documentation (Valid wherever access is permitted): Leash: The dog must always be kept on a short leash (generally no more than 1.5 meters).
+Muzzle: A muzzle, rigid or soft, must be carried and put on if necessary or upon request by authorities.
+Waste collection: It is mandatory to immediately collect your dog's droppings with special bags and dispose of them correctly (taking them away if there are no dedicated bins or putting them in specific bins).
+It is advisable to always carry a scoop and bags with you.
+Health and Documents: Dogs must be registered in the canine registry (therefore equipped with a microchip).
+They must be clinically healthy and up-to-date with vaccinations (particularly against common infectious diseases like distemper, leptospirosis, parvovirosis).
+They must be treated against parasites (endo and ectoparasites).
+It is advisable to always have the animal's updated health booklet with you.

-- Control and Responsibility: The owner or keeper of the dog is fully responsible for their animal's behavior and must constantly supervise them to prevent them from disturbing other bathers.
-Water and Shade: Always ensure fresh water and a shaded area for your dog, avoiding keeping them in the sun during the hottest hours.
-It is useful to carry a portable bowl and a mat to protect them from the scorching sand.
-Swimming in the sea: Dogs can generally enter the sea in areas where access is permitted, unless specific local prohibitions apply.
+- Control and Responsibility: The owner or keeper of the dog is entirely responsible for their animal's behavior and must constantly supervise it to prevent it from disturbing other bathers.
+Water and Shade: Always ensure fresh water and a shaded area for your dog, avoiding keeping it in the sun during the hottest hours.
+It is useful to bring a portable bowl and a mat to protect it from the hot sand.
+Swimming in the sea: Dogs can generally enter the sea in areas where access is allowed, unless there are specific local prohibitions.